yuvalmGS/gigaspaces-wiki-jekyll/product_overview/index.markdown

 A classic SOA is based on the Enterprise Service Bus (ESB) model, as shown in the diagram above.
 In this model, services become loosely-coupled through the use of a messaging bus.
 Scaling is done by adding more services into the bus and load-balancing the requests between them.

 Most implementations of this model rely on web services to handle message flow between the services.
-These implementations cannot handle statefulness of the services.
+These implementations cannot handle state-fullness of the services.
 So while the loosely-coupled concept of SOA can be promising for simplifying and scaling of services over the network, most existing implementations of this model are not suited for handling high-performance applications, especially not in the context of stateful services.

 With SBA, a similar model can be implemented using the space.
 The space functions as an in-memory messaging bus -- an ESB for delivering and routing transactions -- but also as an In-Memory Data Grid which can support stateful services.